 Srinagar is the biggest city of the Kashmir Valley and the late spring capital of the Indian state of Jammu and Kashmir.
 It lies on the banks of the Jhelum River, a tributary of the Indus, and Dal and Anchar lakes.
 The city is popular for its greenery enclosures, waterfronts and houseboats.
 It is likewise known for customary Kashmiri crafted works and dried natural products.

 One of the major and foremost places to visit during your stay in Srinagar is the Dal lake.
 Dal Lake stays swarmed with tourists travellers consistently and is prevalently known for its houseboats and Shikaras.
 This lake covers a territory of around 26 sq. km.
 Also, has a long shore line of around 15.5 km.
-It is prevalently called as ‘Srinagar’s Jewel’ or ‘Gem in the crown of Kashmir’.
+It is prevalently famous for ‘Srinagar’s Jewel’ or ‘Gem in the crown of Kashmir’.
 It is a perfect site in the area for getting a charge out of swimming, kayaking, houseboats, paddling, calculating, Shikara riding and water surfing.

 If you are getting one of the tour packages for Srinagar it will probably consist of a tour and stay across the whole Jammu and Kashmir area which may include other beautiful places like Leh and Ladakh.